-For more information on projects that were previously funded, please visit the Fund's website by clicking on the Chancellor's Community Partnership Fund webpage (chancellor.berkeley.edu/gcr/local-community).
+For more information on many of the previously funded partnerships and their projects, please visit the Chancellor's Community Partnership Fund webpage.

 Berkeley's Commitment to Serving the Public Good: Equity, Inclusion and Diversity:

 The Fund is aligned with and seeks to further Berkeley's commitment to serving the public good which is outlined here: Pathway to Excellence, Berkeley's Strategic Plan for Equity, Inclusion, and Diversity.
 This plan "renews the campus's commitment to California, and to the world, to provide fair treatment, access, opportunity, and advancement for all.
 This is a commitment that lies at the heart of Berkeley's mission as a public university, and is a continuation of the campus's longtime role in advancing principles and policies for a democratic society.
 California's uniquely diverse demographics, combined with Berkeley's authentic desire to serve and learn from every sector of society, offers the University a chance to craft new models of institutional change.
 Our goal is to transform UC Berkeley into an equitable and inclusive academy of the highest caliber - one that fully honors the diversity of our students, faculty and staff, expands possibilities for those from underserved backgrounds and communities, and creates new fields of inquiry, knowledge, and exploration, with global reach and implications."